Principal deuterium Hugoniot via Quantum Monte Carlo and $\Delta$-learning: Results and Discussion

 Fig.~\ref{subfig: Hugoniot shock velocity} displays the same points in the $u_p-U_s$ space, where $u_p$ is the particle velocity and $U_s$ is the shock velocity, the two being calculated using the following RH relations:

 The difference $\Delta U_s$ between these points and the linear fit on the gas-gun data re-analyzed in Ref.~\onlinecite{Knudson2017} is also shown (bottom panel of Fig.~\ref{subfig: Hugoniot shock velocity}).
 Notice that the drop in the slope of $U_s$ relative to $u_p$ coincides with the onset of the molecular-atomic (MA) transition, while the magnitude of the $\Delta U_s$ minimum relates to the position of the relative compression peak.
 In particular, the PBE Hugoniot curve manifests a premature start of the dissociation, while it predicts correctly the magnitude of the compressibility maximum.
-Remarkably, our QMC results are very similar to the experimental findings not only for the compressibility peak but also for the shock velocity slope.

-Thus, the Hugoniot curve obtained by our MLPs shows a much better agreement with the most recent experiments than the PBE functional, and is close to improved functionals, such as VdW-DF1 reported in Fig. \ref{fig: Hugoniot}, which has been proved more accurate than PBE for high pressure hydrogen \cite{Clay2014}.
-Cancellation of errors taking place in the DFT Hugoniot~\cite{Clay2019} is less apparent in the $\Delta U_s=\Delta U_s(u_p)$ relation (Fig.~\ref{subfig: Hugoniot shock velocity}), where the difference between PBE and improved theories is clear.
+Our QMC results correctly predict the position of the peak and starting slope, while showing some discrepancies for $u_p \gtrsim 10 $~km/s with respect to the data of Ref.~\onlinecite{Knudson2017}.
+In this regime, DFT, and in particular the result obtained with the VdW-DF1 functional \cite{Dion2004,Berland2015}, seems to be in better agreement with experiments, thanks to a favorable error cancellation in the Hugoniot~\cite{Clay2019}.
+We noticed how, in this study, the discrepancy with the experiments is much milder than the value reported by previous QMC calculations at densities and pressures close to the compressibility peak \cite{Tubman2015}.
+This can be due to the explicit optimization of the WF nodal surface provided by our WF ansatz, which reduces the fixed node error mentioned in Ref.~\onlinecite{Clay2019}, the only approximation left in any projective Monte Carlo calculation, such as LRDMC and RMC.
+The difference between the various methods is also apparent in their equations of state, reported in the SM~\cite{SM}.

-The presence of an MA transition is also investigated in Fig.~\ref{fig: g(r) vs temperature}, where we report the radial distribution function, $g(r)$, calculated on trajectories obtained with the LRDMC model for several temperatures at densities close to the Hugoniot curve.
-The inset of Fig.~\ref{fig: g(r) vs temperature} displays the value of the molecular fraction $m$, defined as the percentage of atoms that stay within a distance of $2$ Bohr (roughly corresponding to the first $g(r)$ minimum after the molecular peak) from another particle for longerthan a characteristic time, here set to $6$ fs.
-The results show a distinct atomic character for $T \geq 10$ kK and a clear molecular peak at lower temperatures.
+The presence of an MA transition is investigated in Fig.~\ref{fig: g(r) vs temperature}, where we report the radial distribution function, $g(r)$, calculated on trajectories obtained with the LRDMC model for several temperatures at densities close to the Hugoniot curve.
+The inset of Fig.~\ref{fig: g(r) vs temperature} displays the value of the molecular fraction $m$, defined as the percentage of atoms that stay within a distance of $2$ Bohr (roughly corresponding to the first $g(r)$ minimum after the molecular peak) from another particle for longer than a characteristic time, here set to $6$ fs.
+The results indicate a distinct atomic character for $T \geq 10$~kK and a clear molecular peak at lower temperatures.
+The LRDMC model shows slower decay of the molecular fraction with temperature than the PBE and VdW-DF1 ones, being compatible with the latter for temperatures above $10$~kK.